Solution Architect Salary Negotiation: How To Negotiate a Solution Architect Job Offer

 Our years of experience helping hundreds of career professionals negotiate their job offers successfully has taught us that it’s best to avoid starting the salary negotiation process until you’ve received an actual offer.
 Why?
 Because having an offer in hand gives you more negotiation leverage and you won’t risk making the mistake of disclosing your salary expectations too early to the recruiter.

 In the steps below, we’ve included our tried-and-true strategies to negotiate a solution architect job offer once you’ve received the good news from the recruiter.
-If you’d prefer more personalized advice, feel free to reach out to our Salary Negotiation Coaches.
+While these are the key steps to a solution architect salary negotiation, we strongly recommend solution architects work with a Salary Negotiation Coach to guarantee success and get all of our strategies.

 1) UNDERSTAND THE COMPONENTS OF YOUR SOLUTION ARCHITECT JOB OFFER